dsaglam94/SCSS_Responsive_Movie_API/README.md

 > Through my journey, I understood that the best way to learn is breaking, creating, trying stuff on your own.

+Disclamer: I am still learning.
+The code I am writing can be fatal for your eyes or the logic might give you headaches.
+Therefore I am always open for constructive criticism.

 ## What will the project be like at the end

 The user should be able to see and check: